mriphysics/fetal_cmr_4d/README.md

 __ReconFrame__ - software platform providing the tools and the functionality to develop and execute a complete image reconstruction of Philips MR data ([gyrotools.com/gt/index.php/products/reconframe](https://www.gyrotools.com/gt/index.php/products/reconframe))

 ## Framework

 Framework for 4D cine reconstruction, consists of:

-a. acquisition and reconstruction of multi-planar dynamic2DMRI;
+1. acquisition and reconstruction of multi-planar dynamic2DMRI;
-b. an initial motion correction stage to achieve rough spatial alignment of the fetal heart using temporal mean (i.e., static) images for stack-stack registration followed by slice-volume registration interleaved with static volume (3D) reconstruction;
+2. an initial motion correction stage to achieve rough spatial alignment of the fetal heart using temporal mean (i.e., static) images for stack-stack registration followed by slice-volume registration interleaved with static volume (3D) reconstruction;
-c. cardiac synchronisation, including heart rate estimation and slice-slice cardiac cycle alignment; and
+3. cardiac synchronisation, including heart rate estimation and slice-slice cardiac cycle alignment; and
-d. further motion-correction using dynamic image frames interleaved with 4D reconstruction; and
+4. further motion-correction using dynamic image frames interleaved with 4D reconstruction; and
-e. a final 4D cine reconstruction, including outlier rejection.
+5. a final 4D cine reconstruction, including outlier rejection.

 ![](4d_framework.png)

-\

 User-specified ROIs, and identification of a target stack for stack-stack registration are the only manual preparations required for reconstruction.